shellcomp/shellcomp.github.io/index.md

 ## The problem

 Impementing filename completion is easy.
-Implementing command-specific completion (e.g. git com<tab>)) is not.
+Implementing command-specific completion like `git com<tab>` is not.

 Completion scripts are different across Bash, Zsh and Fish.